opnfv/functest/docs/release/release-notes/functest-release.rst

 HA means OpenStack High Availability (main services).
 Note that not all VIM (e.g. OpenStack) services are deployed in HA mode, as that depends upon support of the specific service for HA deployment.
-For example, in the Colorado release, the Congress service is deployed in non-HA mode even for HA OPNFV scenarios, as explicit support for HA operation has not yet been verified.
+For example, in the Danube release, the Congress service is deployed in non-HA mode even for HA OPNFV scenarios, as explicit support for HA operation has not yet been verified.
 See the release notes of the installers for more details.